jack-norrie/dotfiles/README.md

 * neofetch - retrieves system information.
 * tree - visualisation of a directory.
 * fzf - fuzzy finding - use the github insall for newest version.

-### Version Control - Git
-I use git for version control.
-With git installed you can clone this repository and follow the steps in the previous main heading regarding getting software configs.

 ### Text Editor - Neovim (LazyVim)
 My choice of text editor is neovim.
 I currently use the LazyVim distribution, rather than configuring the whole thing from scratch.
 Fortunately, if you have have been following along so far you will have all the pre-requisites to run this distro, i.e. a true colour terminal and nerd font.
 Don't worry about going to the LazyVim site, the config file contined in this repostiroy points to this distro and all the relevant files will be downloaded.
 Simply use a pakcage manager to download neovim, the lazyvim package manager will handle the rest when you fisrt launch neovim.